nylar357/Macropad_Custom/README.md

 Twitter - Twitter shortcuts
 Vim - Vim editor terminal command shortcuts Win-Youtube - Youtube controls
-Zoom - Zoom keyboard shortcuts, I'd reccommend going into settings and rebinding to your Macropad keys, some Zoom binds aren't cooperative with macropad so some are changed
+Zoom - Zoom keyboard shortcuts -- rebind in app to your Macropad keys, some binds aren't cooperative and have been changed
 ```